cerfacs-globc/icclim/doc/source/dev/bootstrap_architecture.rst

 visible in code before more bootstrap families reuse the same threshold generation semantics.

-As of Thursday, July 30, 2026, ``fraction_of_total`` is the first non-count consumer of this shared threshold generation layer.
-It still uses its own reducer, but it now reuses the same optimized substitute- year threshold series as the count family when the threshold is an unfiltered day-of-year percentile.
+As of Friday, July 31, 2026, two non-count consumers of this shared threshold generation layer are validated on Kraken real data:

+- ``fraction_of_total`` for unfiltered day-of-year percentile bootstrap;
+- generic ``sum`` for unfiltered day-of-year percentile bootstrap.

+Those two reducers are exact against the trusted baselines on real data.
+They currently define the validated optimized value-aggregate boundary.

+The same validation round also showed that ``average`` cannot be derived naively from ``optimized_sum / optimized_count``.
+A first dedicated mean kernel also remained non-identical on Kraken, so ``average`` stays on the reference bootstrap implementation until its substitute-year semantics are matched exactly.

 Daily exceedance mask construction
 ----------------------------------